Cat Vaccinations: Essential Shots & What to Expect

 "The vaccine will cause the recipient to produce antibodies against the organism we're trying to target so that if that cat is ever exposed, its body will already know how to fight and prevent that disease," he explains.
 "The vaccine itself is made up of the disease-causing organism we're trying to attack, though it's a dead or weakened version so the recipient doesn't get sick."

-While vaccines can cause allergic reactions in cats, the occurrence is rare and the AVMA encourages cat owners to weigh the risks against the benefits of protecting your pets (and even your family) from serious and sometimes fatal diseases.
+While vaccines can cause allergic reactions in cats, the occurrence is rare and the AVMA encourages cat owners to weigh the risks against the benefits of protecting their pets (and even their families) from serious and sometimes fatal diseases.
+Another rare but serious complication is a vaccine-related sarcoma (more on that later).

 Core Cat Vaccinations